Law School Loans

 All law school students should first use the FAFSA to apply for federal financial aid.
-After maxing out Federal Direct unsubsidized loans, students can consider Federal Direct PLUS loans (which have a flat interest rate and a mandatory origination fee) and private loans (which typically have no fees, and rates that depend on your credit history).
+After maxing out Federal Direct unsubsidized loans, many students take out other types of law school student loans, such as the Federal Direct PLUS loans (which have a flat interest rate and a mandatory origination fee) or private law school loans (which typically have no fees, and rates that depend on your credit history).

-Before applying for private student loans, it’s best to look at other sources of financial aid first.
+Before applying for private student loans, it’s best to look at other sources of financial aid first and speak to someone in your school’s financial aid office.
 It’s recommended that you use a 4-step approach to get the funds you need:

 - Look for educational funding you don’t have to pay back, like scholarships, grants, and work-study opportunities.

 - Fill out a FAFSA® form to apply for federal student loans.
 Most federal student loans don’t require a credit check or a cosigner, and offer federal programs if you’re struggling with payments.

 - Consider asking a parent to look at federal parent loans.
 The Parent PLUS loan is issued directly to parents or guardians of current students.

 - Look at a private student loan to cover any differences between your total cost of attendance and the amount not included in steps 1-3.

 The best private student loans should give you a low interest rate that will complement your federal financial aid.
 Keep in mind that you will accumulate interest on both federal student loans and private student loans over time.

 Grad students (including those working on a law degree) are eligible to take out up to $20,500 in Federal Direct unsubsidized loans each year.
 Federal Direct PLUS loans and private student loans do not have a cap.